nature-heart-software/izabela/README.md

 ## Available engines

-Here's a list of all the text-to-speech engines that are supported in Izabela.
+Here's a list of all the text-to-speech engines that are supported in Izabela:

 | Engine                      | Credits                                                                       | Included with Universal Credentials |
 | --------------------------- | ----------------------------------------------------------------------------- | ----------------------------------- |